noahgrg/ctf/README.md

-# ctf
+# CTF Resources
-all things CTF
+- my collection of all things CTF